 After ‘The Lucky Dog’ (1921), it was another five years before the boys would appear in front of the cameras together, or in the same film at least.
-By 1925 both Stan and Babe contracted individually to the Hal Roach Studios.
+By 1925 both Stan and Babe were contracted individually to the Hal Roach Studios.
 Babe was still appearing in various guises in front of the camera, while Stan was mostly plying his trade behind the scenes as a writer and director.

 Given the amount of films that were being churned out of the Roach Studios at that time, it was inevitable that the boys would cross paths eventually.
 That said, during the five years after filming ‘The Lucky Dog’, the boys were only involved in three other film projects together, Ollie acting and Stan directing.
 That was until August of 1926 when they were finally cast to appear in the same film together once again.

 This time, however, unlike ‘The Lucky Dog’, this new film, entitled ‘45 Minutes From Hollywood’, was not a ‘Stan Laurel Comedy’, but had Glenn Tryon in the lead role.
 Tryon was being championed by Hal Roach, in the hopes that he would one day rival his old star, Harold Lloyd.
-Unfortunately for Roach and Tryon, that didn’t quite work out, but it did provide an opportunity to bring Roach’s two future megastars back together, even if they were only playing used as supporting players.
+Unfortunately for Roach and Tryon, that didn’t quite work out, but it did provide an opportunity to bring Roach’s two future megastars back together, even if they were only used as supporting players.

-There was actually a good and quite interesting reason for Stan to be hiding behind a huge moustache, as hiding he was.
-The reason for this was simply that he was under contract with producer Joe Rock and for legal reasons wasn’t allowed to appear in front of the camera until his contract was up.
+There was actually a good and quite interesting reason for Stan to be hiding behind a huge moustache, for hiding he was.
+The reason was simply that he was under contract with producer Joe Rock and for legal reasons he wasn’t allowed to appear in front of the camera until his contract was up.
 Hence the disguise.
 Rock had been happy for Stan to work for Roach behind the cameras, writing and directing, but Stan must have gotten restless and craved the limelight.
 It was risky and Laurel and Rock ended up suing each other, even though they had been and continued afterwards to be, good friends.